nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

   > * If any settings files are changed by Eclipse during the import process, you can discard those changes.

 ### 1.4.
 Configuring Checkstyle
-1. Click `Project` -> `Properties` -> `Checkstyle` -> `Local Check Configurations` -> `New...`
+1. Click `Project` -> `Properties` -> `Checkstyle` -> `Local Check Configurations` -> `New...`.
-2. Choose `External Configuration File` under `Type`
+2. Choose `External Configuration File` under `Type`.
-3. Enter an arbitrary configuration name e.g. opus
+3. Enter an arbitrary configuration name e.g. opus.
-4. Import checkstyle configuration file found at `config/checkstyle/checkstyle.xml`
+4. Import checkstyle configuration file found at `config/checkstyle/checkstyle.xml`.
 5. Click OK once, go to the `Main` tab, use the newly imported check configuration.
-6. Tick and select `files from packages`, click `Change...`, and select the `resources` package
+6. Check and select `files from packages`, click `Change...`, and select the `resource`.
 7. Click OK twice.
-Rebuild project if prompted
+Rebuild project as required.

-> Note to click on the `files from packages` text after ticking in order to enable the `Change...` button
+> Click on the `files from packages` text after ticking in order to enable the `Change...` button

 ### 1.5.
 Troubleshooting project setup

-**Problem: Eclipse reports compile errors after new commits are pulled from Git**
+#### 1.5.1.
+Eclipse reports compile errors after merging new commits pulled from Git

-* Reason: Eclipse fails to recognize new files that appeared due to the Git pull.
+> This is beacuase Eclipse failed to recognize the new files that are pulled from Git.<br>
-* Solution: Refresh the project in Eclipse:<br>
-  Right click on the project (in Eclipse package explorer), choose `Gradle` -> `Refresh Gradle Project`.
+1. Right click on the project (in Eclipse package explorer) and choose `Gradle` -> `Refresh Gradle Project`.

-**Problem: Eclipse reports some required libraries missing**
+#### 1.5.2.
+Eclipse reports missing libraries

-* Reason: Required libraries may not have been downloaded during the project import.
-* Solution: [Run tests using Gradle](UsingGradle.md) once (to refresh the libraries).
+> Eclipse has failed to retrieve all required dependencies during the project import.<br>
+1. Right click on the project and select `Gradle` > [`Run tests using Gradle`](UsingGradle.md).

 ## 2. Design